awsdocs/amazon-ec2-user-guide/doc_source/EBSPerformance.md

 ### Use EBS\-Optimized Instances<a name="optimize"></a>

 On instances without support for EBS\-optimized throughput, network traffic can contend with traffic between your instance and your EBS volumes; on EBS\-optimized instances, the two types of traffic are kept separate\.
 Some EBS\-optimized instance configurations incur an extra cost \(such as C3, R3, and M3\), while others are always EBS\-optimized at no extra cost \(such as M4, C4, C5, and D2\)\.
-For more information, see [Amazon EC2 Instance Configuration](ebs-ec2-config.md)\.
+For more information, see [Amazon EBS–Optimized Instances](ebs-optimized.md)\.

 ### Understand How Performance is Calculated<a name="performance_calculation"></a>